MicrosoftDocs/azure-devops-docs/docs/test/copy-clone-test-items.md

 ## Bulk import or export test cases

-You can perform a bulk export of test cases from a test suite or bulk import of test cases to a test suite.
+From the web portal, you can perform a bulk import or export of test cases from/to a test suite.
+Test cases are defined in a comma-separated values (CSV) file.

 ### Export test cases